CumulusNetworks/docs/content/cumulus-linux-516/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 1862087280  False  500::1  500::2  vlan500    up     False    0:03:53  dynamic  control-plane          3           50     50     1476    1463
 ```

-The `Offloaded` field shows `offloaded` if the session is offloaded.
+The `Offloaded` field shows `offloaded` if the session is offloaded and `control-plane` if the session is not offloaded.

 ## Show BFD Information